Cenotaph: United States

 The Indiana World War Memorial contains a public cenotaph to honor James Bethel Gresham, perhaps the first member of the American Expeditionary Force killed in World War I.

 In the United States, a cenotaph in Yale University's Hewitt Quad (or Beinecke Plaza) honours men of Yale who died in battle.
-The John Fitzgerald Kennedy Memorial in Dallas is often described as a cenotaph.

 The Battle Monument in Baltimore, Maryland commemorates the Battle of Baltimore, the Battle of North Point on 12 September 1814, the Bombardment of Fort McHenry on 13–14 September, and the stand-off on Loudenschlager's Hill (now Hampstead Hill in Patterson Park).
 It has an Egyptian Revival cenotaph base, surmounted by a fasces bound together with ribbons bearing the names of the dead.
 It was designed by French émigré architect Maximilian Godefroy in 1815, and construction was completed in 1827.
 It is considered the first war memorial in America, and an early example of a memorial to individual soldiers.
 The Monument appears on the Seal and the Logo of the City of Baltimore, and serves as a symbol for any agencies of the municipal government.

 A cenotaph for the defenders of the Battle of the Alamo (March 1836) stands in front of the Alamo mission chapel in San Antonio, Texas.
 The cenotaph is empty because the remains of the fallen were cremated.

 Atop War Memorial Chapel at Virginia Tech, there is a cenotaph honouring all Virginia Tech cadets who have been killed in battle.
 Inscribed upon the cenotaph are the names of the seven Virginia Tech alumni who have been awarded the Medal of Honor.

 Maya Lin's Memorial Wall in the Vietnam Veterans Memorial, inscribed with the names of the approximately 58,000 service members who died in the Vietnam War, is one of the most visited monuments in Washington, D.C.

 In New London, Texas, a cenotaph stands dedicated to the more than 300 students and teachers killed in the New London School explosion on March 18, 1937, when a natural gas leak caused an explosion and destroyed the school.